-Passover in the Jewish calendar is on the 14 of Nisan, therefore, makes it 5th or 6th in the month of Sivan for Shavuot or Feast of Weeks.
+Passover in the Jewish calendar is on the 14 of Nisan, therefore, makes it 6th in the month of Sivan for Shavuot or Feast of Weeks.
 Passover may be nearly any day of the week which makes Shavuot or Pentecost to be on the same day of the week.
 Therefore Pentecost would and did fall on nearly any day of the week including weekdays.

 2. In the church tradition, Pentecost is 50 days after Jesus rose from the dead which was a Sunday.